- More than 325,000 residents are enrolled in Medicare in New Hampshire – about 23% of the state’s population.

 Medigap in New Hampshire if you’re under 65

-People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, and 17 percent of New Hampshire Medicare beneficiaries are under age 65.
+People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years, and 13% of New Hampshire Medicare beneficiaries are under age 65.
 Federal rules do not guarantee access to Medigap plans for people who are under 65, but the majority of the states have implemented rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.
 New Hampshire was among the first states to require Medigap insurers to offer plans to people under age 65, with a rule that took effect in the late 1990s.
 The state’s requirements were reiterated in a 2005 bulletin issued by the New Hampshire Insurance Department.

 All Medigap plans in New Hampshire are available to disabled enrollees under age 65, as long as they enroll during the six-month window that begins when they’re enrolled in Medicare Part B. Premiums are higher than the age-65 rates for these enrollees — substantially so for some insurers, and modestly higher for others.
 Disabled Medicare beneficiaries have another Medigap open enrollment period when they turn 65.
 At that point, they can switch to a plan with the lower premiums that apply to people who are aging into Medicare, rather than qualifying due to disability.
+And SB124, enacted in 2021, prohibits Medigap insurers from continuing to charge the higher premiums once a disabled enrollee turns 65.
+So regardless of whether the person switches to a different plan or keeps the plan they already have, their Medigap rates will reset to the lower age-65 rates once they turn 65.

 SB646 (described above) would have also prohibited Medigap insurers from charging higher premiums to enrollees under the age of 65.
 The bill has passed the New Hampshire Senate, but failed in the House.
 So Medigap rates are still higher for enrollees under age 65 in New Hampshire.